 Star Flyer at sea.

-I travelled on the Sicily and Greece Star Flyer route which leaves from Athens giving travellers the chance to explore this fascinating city before departure.
-Ancient Athens was the birthplace of democracy and the epicentre of western civilisation.
-Modern Athens is filled with the remnants of this civilisation which makes fascinating viewing.
-The city is still dominated by 5th-century BC landmarks, including the Acropolis, a hilltop citadel topped with ancient buildings like the collonaded Parthenon temple.
+I travelled on the Sicily and Greece Star Flyer route, which leaves from Athens, giving travellers the chance to explore this fascinating city before departure.
+Ancient Athens was the birthplace of democracy and the epicentre of Western civilisation.
+Modern Athens is filled with the remnants of this civilisation, which makes for fascinating viewing.
+The city is still dominated by 5th-century BC landmarks, including the Acropolis, a hilltop citadel topped with ancient buildings like the colonnaded Parthenon temple.
 There is just so much to see here.

 The first port is Monemvasia, a preserved Byzantine fortified port on the Greek coastline.
 Once 60,000 strong, it is now home to just a few hundred.
 It looks like a massive rock from the sea, and it’s not until you land and walk the pathway to the castle entrance that the town inside the rocky ruins is revealed.